srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. Switch to the Visual Studio Code window.

-1. Open the **Terminal** where the **ChildIoTDevice** simulated device application is running, and notice that it's still sending device telemetry to the **IoTEdgeGateway**.
+1. Open the **Terminal** where the **sensor-th-0084** simulated device application is running, and notice that it's still sending device telemetry to the **vm-az220-training-gw0002-{your-id}**.

-    At this point the **IoTEdgeGateway** is disconnected from the Azure IoT Hub.
-It will continue to authenticate connections by the **ChildIoTDevice**, and receive device telemetry from child device(s).
+    At this point the **vm-az220-training-gw0002-{your-id}** is disconnected from the Azure IoT Hub.
+It will continue to authenticate connections by the **sensor-th-0084**, and receive device telemetry from child device(s).
 During this time, the IoT Edge Gateway will be storing the event telemetry from the child devices on the IoT Edge Gateway device storage as configured.

 1. Switch to you **Azure portal** window.

-1. Navigate back to the **Network security group** blade for the **IoTEdgeGateway**.
+1. Navigate back to the **Network security group** blade for the **vm-az220-training-gw0002-{your-id}**.

 1. On the left side navigation menu, under **Settings**, click **Outbound security rules**.